cappelleemile/cappelleemile/README.md

 - 📱 Mobile apps using React Native & Expo

 ## 🚀 Tech I use
-React • TypeScript • Firebase • Node.js • Expo • Zustand • Tailwind • and more
+React • TypeScript • Supabase • Node.js • Expo • Tailwind • and more

 ## 📫 Let’s connect
 Want to work together?
 Reach out at